- Why prevention beats treatment every time

-And I might just comment on the Schizandra farm that we went to.
+And I might just comment on the Schisandra farm that we went to.
 And so by the way, you can go back and you can go into our Instagram and look at all these photos that are coming up of myself at these operations, meeting the farmers, taking you through videos.
-There's lots of video that's I'm putting out that is really showing you the ins and outs of something like the Schizandra farm and how we get that Di Dao is you grow it on Changbai mountain in the rural environment, but then you see what the Schizandra, the forest, the pine forest, oak forest is just right up there hugging the orchard.
+There's lots of video that's I'm putting out that is really showing you the ins and outs of something like the Schisandra farm and how we get that Di Dao is you grow it on Changbai mountain in the rural environment, but then you see what the Schisandra, the forest, the pine forest, oak forest is just right up there hugging the orchard.

 It's like it's in there.
-And the amount of weeds and mushrooms growing through the aisles and growing with the Schizandra, amount of Schizandra growing up and in through the pine trees, just absolute like such low and minimal fencing, really going off the back of hundreds of years of experience of how to grow these Herbs Di Dao in their original place.
-Ensuring that you have to rely on organic fertilizers, not a drop of pesticide, and that's the thing that you realize when you're in this Schizandra farm and there's mushrooms growing old through the aisles and that there's weeds, beautiful weeds growing old through the aisles.
-It's an actual ecosystem that you're actually growing it within, not a lab, not in a scientific sense where we grow the Schizandra good in rows.
+And the amount of weeds and mushrooms growing through the aisles and growing with the Schisandra, amount of Schisandra growing up and in through the pine trees, just absolute like such low and minimal fencing, really going off the back of hundreds of years of experience of how to grow these Herbs Di Dao in their original place.
+Ensuring that you have to rely on organic fertilizers, not a drop of pesticide, and that's the thing that you realize when you're in this Schisandra farm and there's mushrooms growing old through the aisles and that there's weeds, beautiful weeds growing old through the aisles.
+It's an actual ecosystem that you're actually growing it within, not a lab, not in a scientific sense where we grow the Schisandra good in rows.

 And not in like a right, let's just grow it organic and make sure we get the wild out a little bit more and just like ... and then intervene, humans intervene, intervene, the minimal ...
-This is this style of growing herbs minimal intervention by humans putting the earth first, minimal intervention, growing a crop to meet the demand of people that want to use a herb like Schizandra to build radiance from the inside out and ensure that they stay nice and healthy.
+This is this style of growing herbs minimal intervention by humans putting the earth first, minimal intervention, growing a crop to meet the demand of people that want to use a herb like Schisandra to build radiance from the inside out and ensure that they stay nice and healthy.
 That they get like that's an important herb with how amount of like liver disease and liver toxicity there in the world today.
-People want you to Schizandra in that diet.
+People want you to Schisandra in that diet.
 It's known as the beauty herb for many reasons, but especially because it gets into the liver and helps like scrub out that function and help that metabolic function through the liver so that the creative of the liver, the general, the warrior of the liver can actually govern the chi and where it goes in the body, the blood and where it goes in the body, which hormones need to be in and out.
-Schizandra is like rad for that.
+Schisandra is like rad for that.

-So I need the spirit of that Schizandra to be like rocking in there because there's moms of four.
+So I need the spirit of that Schisandra to be like rocking in there because there's moms of four.
 There's like young women who have got like acne issues and like coming off the pill and these kinds of things.
 And then there's folks who were just like really got a strong intention for their health and longevity and they're taking these herbs and that's who I'm doing this for.
 And so I need it to be rad.

 And so they're in this environment, that growing environment where all that stuff's present and not one pesticide used.
 And it tells and you can see, you can go and watch the videos that we've got up now on our social media and I'll get them up on our site soon as well.
-What you see is there it is, there's the weeds, there's the mushrooms, there's the crop of Schizandra.
+What you see is there it is, there's the weeds, there's the mushrooms, there's the crop of Schisandra .
 That doesn't happen if there's pesticides, right?